Two charged with killing Chicago teen who performed at inauguration

 Chicago Police Superintendent Garry McCarthy said the shooting was over gang turf and was a case of mistaken identity.

-Reporting By Mary Wisniewski and Renita D. Young; Editing by Cynthia Johnston; Desking by Eric Beech
+Reporting By Mary Wisniewski and Renita D. Young; Editing by Cynthia Johnston